One Move to Make Any Investment Risk “Free” (and Build Profits Even Faster)

 By capturing profits when they had the chance, subscribers who were following along ensured that their focus was on winning and on new opportunity, not losing their asteroids as is the case for most investors who don’t understand the advantages of a “free-trade” when it comes to higher profits and less risk.

-I say that because as part of that move – selling half their RTN shares – subscribers were left with a remaining position in Raytheon that could literally go to zero and they still wouldn’t lose money.
+I say that because as part of that move – selling half their NEE shares – subscribers were left with a remaining position in NextEra Energy that could literally go to zero and they still wouldn’t lose money.

 That’s a position most investors would find appealing, especially today with huge profits at risk and the markets long overdue for a correction.

-To be fair, Raytheon was not literally “risk free,” but I would argue that it’s as close as you can get to the term’s true meaning if you’ve recovered your initial investment by selling half.
+To be fair, NextEra was not literally “risk free,” but I would argue that it’s as close as you can get to the term’s true meaning if you’ve recovered your initial investment by selling half when you hit a 100% return.

 What I like about doing things this way is that “Free Trades” work a) in all kinds of market conditions, b) on any investment, and c) can be set up well in advance.
 That means you don’t have to be planted by your computer nor be an aggressive day-trader to make it work.